A great Western director

 After Jubal came The Last Wagon, which Daves directed and co-wrote.
 This too contains many Davesian themes.
 Given the character of the odious Sheriff Bull Harper (George Matthews) this is probably the place to mention that lawmen rarely appeared in Daves Westerns at all but when they did they were corrupt and brutal.
 3:10 to Yuma is essentially a lawman tale, and indeed the hero of the original Elmore Leonard short story it was based on was a deputy sheriff, but in Daves’s telling it’s an account of a brave farmer who acts for justice in the absence of law.
 In The Last Wagon Harper is a rapist and murderer, and a sadist.
 Both lawmen are rotten in The Badlanders, in the pockets of the chief town crook.
 But mostly there are no lawmen at all.
 They are representative of an oppressive and corrupt white society, and the hero is much better off riding off into the sunset in the last reel, as indeed Richard Widmark does in The Last Wagon, to eschew ‘civilization’ and be at one with the wild frontier.

 There is also in Daves’s work a tint of anti-clericalism.
 In The Last Wagon Comanche Tod (Widmark) tells how he gave up his Christian faith when it could not provide any help to him.
 In Drum Beat the pacifist clergyman Thomas is shown as a naïve simpleton.
-As with lawmen, ministers almost never appear but when they do they are negatively shown.
+As with lawmen, ministers almost never appear (for example, the funeral in 3:10 is done without benefit of clergy) but when they do they are negatively shown.
 The most loathsome religious figure is the splendidly named George Grubb, in The Hanging Tree, the evil ‘faith healer’, superbly played by George C Scott.

 Rivers are the settings for key scenes in almost all Daves Westerns, from Broken Arrow, when Geronimo attacks the stage there and Sonseeahray dies there, to the attack on the stage in Drum Beat, where the very same location was used, and in the same film the climactic hand-to-hand fight between the protagonists is at the river.
 In The Last Wagon the youngsters go swimming in the river and thus escape their parents’ gory death (and suffer pangs of guilt ever after).
 In Western after Western the river was the symbol of a crossing-over in life, a traumatic moment of change.